lastefoto-ee/lastefoto-ee.github.io/content/en/authors/admin/_index.md

   url: "https://www.lastefoto.ee/"

 # Short bio (displayed in user profile at end of posts)
-bio: Newborn and pregnancy photographer in Tallinn, Estonia.
+bio: Hello!
+I'm Viktoria, a newborn and maternity photographer from Tallinn, Estonia.
+I've been photographing babies since 2016.

 # Interests to show in About widget
 interests:
+- Newborn photography
+- Pregnancy photography
-- Photography
+- Maternity photography
 - Photoshop
 - GitHub